No tears but grudging respect for Mandela in white Afrikaner enclave

 Hours after President Jacob Zuma announced the 95-year-old's death, South Africans of all races took to the streets and the Internet to express sorrow at his passing and celebrate his remarkable life.

 Former President F.W.
-De Klerk, the last white president who help dismantle the apartheid system of institutionalised racism, said Afrikaners had "very warm feelings towards Nelson Mandela" and would mourn him.
+De Klerk, the last white president who help dismantle the apartheid system of institutionalized racism, said Afrikaners had "very warm feelings towards Nelson Mandela" and would mourn him.

 In Orania, however, the roughly 1,000 residents were unmoved.